jedib0t/go-passwords/README.md

 </pre>
 </details>

-## Odometer
+## Enumerator

-Odometer helps generate all possible string combinations of characters given a list of characters and the expected length of the string.
+Enumerator helps generate all possible string combinations of characters given a list of characters and the expected length of the string.

-The `odometer` package provides optimal interfaces to move through the list:
+The `enumerator` package provides optimal interfaces to move through the list:
 * Decrement()
 * DecrementN(n)
 * GoTo(n)